 Pronouns are words used instead of specific nouns.
 They give us information about the gender or number of people or objects being referred to.
 There are different types of pronouns.
 Subjective pronouns like I, you, he, she, it, we and they, are used as the subject of a sentence.
 For example, “We went to the park”.
 On the other hand, objective pronouns like me, you, him, her, us and them, are used as objects in sentences.
 For example, “The baby liked him”.
 Normally, kids learn to use subjective pronouns before objective ones and by the time they turn three, they’re using them in sentences.

-Pronouns may seem like simple words, but they actually are pretty complex concepts to grasp because they mark a difference between the speaker and the others.
+Pronouns may seem like simple words, but actually they are pretty complex concepts to grasp because they mark a difference between the speaker and the others.
 Also, the terms change depending on who is using them!
-With time your son will practice and learn every rule, until it comes naturally.
+With time your son will practice and learn every rule, until it comes naturally to him.
 For now, keep in mind that it is totally normal for him to use pronouns incorrectly sometimes, especially if he is using them with verbs and other nouns or referring to himself.

 Find time to talk to your daughter without any distractions around (cellphone included!).
 Give her your undivided attention.